SynTexDZN/homebridge-syntex-magichome/README.md

 - `type` must be either `rgb` / `rgbw` *( based on your device: look below )*
 - `pins` can change the order of your pin setup `rgb` / `grb` / `brg` *( every possible combination )*
 - `function` is always `light`
-- `ip` use a normal ip or a mac address.
+- `ip` use a normal IP or a MAC address.

 ### Preset Switch Config
 - `name` could be anything.